joshboyan/weatherApp/README.md

 -BrowserSync Live Reload and device testing built right in.

--Use the lastest ES6 syntax with Babeljs, automatically check quality with jshint then compile, concatenate and minify with uglifyjs.
+-Use the lastest ES6 syntax with Babeljs, automatically check quality with jsHint then compile, concatenate and minify with Uglifyjs.

 -Responsive grid built on Sass preprocessor is automatically compiled, concataneted, minified and autprefixed along with your custom styles to support legacy browsers.